Project Schedule and Baseline Schedule

 Difference between Project Schedule and Baseline Schedule

-There are some differences between these two documents.
-Let’s analyze them in detail
+There are some differences between these two documents of schedule project management.
+Let’s analyze them in detail.

-• The Project Schedule is a “living” document, whereas the Schedule Baseline is the “frozen” version of it.
+• The project management schedule is a “living” document, whereas the Schedule Baseline is the “frozen” version of it.

 • The Project Schedule is updated as the project is being executed.
 On the other hand, the Schedule Baseline is only modified as a result of an approved change request related to project scope changes.